centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 Netarkivet Text (NAT) consists of a subsection of [Netarkivet](https://www.kb.dk/find-materiale/samlinger/netarkivet) and contains 2,332 million sites across 1.6 million domains.
-Netarkivet include sites from the period 2006 to 2016.
+Netarkivet includes sites from the period 2006 to 2016.

 NAT have been filters out quality using a series of heuristic filters and removing repitious texts.
 Following the filtering NAT is deduplicated to remove exact and near-duplicates.
 For more on data cleaning